 Skip to Main Content

-These are some key questions to ask when you are evaluating the legitimacy of a journal, conference, or publisher.
-Click on a heading to see details about asking and answering each question.
+Here are some guiding tools and questions to ask when you are evaluating the legitimacy of a journal, conference, or publisher.

 The Directory of Open Access Journals is an authoritative listing of quality OA journals from all disciplines.
 Every journal listed in the DOAJ has been vetted to ensure it meets proper OA standards and is not predatory in nature.